pksrc/cloudtekki/content/posts/k8s/turning-on-wcp.md

 - Kubernetes
 - ProjectPacific
 - vExpert
+lightgallery: true
+featured: true
 ---

 For most folks that have been involved with SDDC for some time, this is going to be a lot of basic and obvious.
-As a quick disclaimer, I've to add that when i started down this path back in April, 2020 which was around the time vSphere 7.0 was released, I was (and still am) pretty new to the world of Home Lab and SDDC.
+As a quick disclaimer, I've to add that when i started down this path back in April, 2020(which was around the time vSphere 7.0 was released), I was (and still am) pretty new to the world of Home Lab and SDDC.
 As someone who has primarily worked on the application/software layer, I have been oblivious to the underlying infrastructure that made it all possible.
 I wanted to be educated and to learn more about the underpinnings of how Compute, Storage, Network come together to enable and drive modern innovations.

 I was just getting into the Kubernetes space through the [VMware Event Broker Appliance](https://vmweventbroker.io) Fling and was super excited about the whole Cloud Native movement!
 While there are a lot of easy (:grimacing: thanks to the Cloud Providers, Cluster API, Kind, minikube) or simpler alternatives to get a Kubernetes cluster going, I wanted to go down the vSphere 7 rabbit hole primarily to understand VMware's SDDC stack and its capabilities.
 So let's checkout my journey...